What should I watch for?

 decreased or increased frequency or amount of urine

 dilated neck veins

 large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs

 lower back or side pain

-paleness or cold feeling in fingertips and toes
+paleness or cold feeling in the fingertips and toes

 unusual tiredness or weakness